mantvmass/promptpay-rs/README.md

 - **EMVCo Compliance**: Generates PromptPay QR code payloads adhering to EMVCo Merchant Presented Mode standards.
 - **Flexible Input**: Supports Thai phone numbers, Tax IDs, and E-Wallet IDs with proper formatting.
-- **Uses `qrcode` = "0.14.1"**: Leverages the `qrcode` library to generate QR codes in various formats such as PNG, SVG, and more, with simplicity and flexibility.
 - **Builder Pattern**: Intuitive API for constructing payloads with optional amount specification.

 ## Installation